The Frye Standard in Expert Testimony

 More than 50 years after the Frye holding, Congress enacted the Federal Rules of Evidence, with Rule 702 providing guidance as to the admissibility of experts.
 The first version of Rule 702 of the Federal Rules of Evidence provided that: “If scientific, technical, or other specialized knowledge will assist the trier of fact to understand the evidence or to determine a fact in issue, a witness qualified as an expert by knowledge, skill, experience, training, or education, may testify thereto in the form of an opinion or otherwise.”
 The Rule failed to specify whether it superseded Frye, and as such, the general acceptance test continued to act as the governing standard.

 As the Frye standard gained momentum despite Rule 702, so did its criticisms.
 Some commentators believed that Frye was too vague, and incorrectly assumed that the scientific community will always test new scientific techniques before applying them.
+A major difference between Daubert and Frye is that Frye focuses on "general acceptance" within the scientific community, whereas Daubert emphasizes "relevance and reliability".
 In the context of these criticisms, the standard set forth in Daubert emerged.

 1. Whether the expert’s technique or theory can be tested and assessed for reliability